carlosjhr64/gtk2diaryapp/README.txt

 by preventing "focus" on them.
 It's a good idea to set the lock if you're just reading/reviewing your entries.
-The app starts unlocked, but I strongly advice you edit
+The app starts unlocked, but I strongly advice you edit appconfig and set INITIAL_LOCK to true.
-	~/.gtk2diaryapp-1/appconfig-1.3.rb
-and set INITIAL_LOCK to true.
 	INITIAL_LOCK = true